Owl-Domain/Polyease/readme.md

 ## License

-This project (the source, and the release files, e.t.c) is release under the [OwlDomain License](/license.md).
+This project (the source, and the release files, e.t.c) is released under the [OwlDomain License](/license.md).

 Parts of this project are copied / derived under the MIT license from the *.NET Foundation and Contributors*, you can read their full license [here](/license-dotnet.md).